Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 8. Click **Next**.
 9. In the **Knowledge & Instruction** step, configure the following fields:
     - **Instructions** — fine-tune AI Agents through custom commands and settings.
-    - **Knowledge Store** — select the Knowledge Store from which the AI Agent will access information from documents you provide.
+    - **Knowledge Store** — select the [Knowledge Store](../knowledge-ai/overview.md#knowledge-store) from which the AI Agent will access information from documents you provide.
 By accessing and understanding knowledge bases, these AI Agents can provide more accurate, context-aware, and helpful responses to user queries.
 10. Click **Next**.
 11. In the **Data Privacy & Security** step, configure the following fields:
     - **Contact Profile Information** — select which information the AI Agent should use from the Cognigy Contact Profile.
     - **Safety Instructions** — customize how the AI Agent handles sensitive topics by selecting a safety level: no guidance, standard safety based on Cognigy-crafted instructions, or custom guidelines.
-12. Click **Create & Chat** to save changes and open the flow with the created agent, or click **Create** to save changes without opening the flow.
+12. Click **Create & Chat** to save changes and open the Flow with the created AI Agent, or click **Create** to save changes without opening the Flow.

 ## Edit an AI Agent

-To edit a humanlike AI Agent, follow these steps:
+To edit an AI Agent, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu of the **Projects** page, select a Project.